ShravanthReddy/java-wc/README.md

   -l,	Outputs the numbers of lines in the file
   -w,	Outputs the numbers of words in the file
-  -f	Outputs the frequency of each word in the file -m,	Outputs the most repeated word and it's count
+  -f	Outputs the frequency of each word in the file -m,	Outputs the most repeated word and its count
 ```

 To view help information, type the following command in the terminal: